tongzhouxu/mashpit/paper/paper.md

 Each genome is imported by sketching it and adding it to a Sourmash signature database.
 Each genome can also have an entry in the associated metadata.
 These data include date of isolation, geography, host age range, and other information that could be useful in an epidemiological investigation.
-Mashpit can build a species database from NCBI Pathogen Detection, termed a Mashpit taxon database or a custom database from a list of biosample accessions.
-The Mashpit taxon database is based on the available pathogen species on Pathogen Detection.
-For each SNP cluster of one species on Pathogen Detection, the set of all genomes in an SNP cluster is defined as:
+Mashpit can build a species database from NCBI Pathogen Detection, termed a Mashpit taxon database, or a custom database from a list of biosample accessions.
+For each SNP cluster of one species on NCBI Pathogen Detection, the set of all genomes is defined as:
 $$G=\{g_1,g_2,…,g_n\}$$
 where n is the number of genomes in the cluster.
 The centroid genome $g_c$ is calculated as:
 $$g_c=\underset{g_i∈G}{argmin}\sum_{j=1}^{n} d(g_i,g_j)$$
-Where $d(g_i,g_j)$ is the distance between two genomes.
+where $d(g_i,g_j)$ is the distance between two genomes.
 The centroid genome represents the most central genome in each SNP cluster, reducing redundancy while retaining representative information for queries.
 By default, Mashpit will download the latest SNP cluster for specified species and uses a kmer size of 31 and kmer number of 1000 for sketching the genomes.

 With the database and its metadata complete, a user could perform a query.
 The query is an assembly fasta file, which is then sketched and compared against the signature database.
-The query then returns a tab delimited spreadsheet, sorted by Mash distance and a phylogenetic tree based on the Mash distance.
+The query then returns a tab delimited spreadsheet, sorted by Mash distance, and a phylogenetic tree based on the Mash distance.
 All associated metadata are included in the spreadsheet.

 Mashpit also provides a webserver interface for users to query the database.